Skip to content

 TraCR has an ambitious agenda that will contribute substantially to realizing USDOT goals.
 The table below maps our proposed activities to USDOT priorities, including concrete targets to measure our efforts.

-TraCR works for the seamless collaboration of myriad disciplines and considers all facets of transportation and its impacts on society, from mobility to safety to sustainability to equity.
-Focus areas include hardware and software, communications and computing, politics and policy, financial feasibility, and, most of all, the stakeholders who use and benefit from the transportation system, including those who have traditionally been underrepresented and underserved.
+TraCR works for the seamless collaboration of myriad disciplines and considers all facets of transportation and its impacts on society, from mobility to safety.
+Focus areas include hardware and software, communications and computing, politics and policy, financial feasibility, and, most of all, the stakeholders who use and benefit from the transportation system.

 Chowdhury profile